ryan-l-robinson/tech.ryanrobinson.ca/README.md

 It is now mostly functional but has some room for improvement as noted below.

-- Tag pages: can I put an introductory description in somehow?
-Those tag summaries would need to get defined somewhere.
-If not that, something else need to happen with the page title and then the first post immediately below it.
+- Tag pages: add support for tag descriptions that show up on the tag's page.
+A first draft is in the theology site.
+It can be cleaned up to have less repetition combined with how the home page does an introduction, and then I'll need to add descriptions for all the tags.
 - Design a 404 page instead of just text.
 - Restore pagination on the homepage, without breaking it on tag pages.
 - Posts: Review tags on existing posts for consistency